psas/procedure-book/02-LaunchTowerComputer.markdown

 ## LTC Login

+1. Wait for notification of LTC poweron.
+1. Begin to ping the LTC on the wireless address.
 1. Confirm LTC has been powered on.
 1. Ping the LTC's WiFi interface to determine availability.
 1. Open ssh session on LTC.
 Login as "root".